 Science Technology Engineering Mathematics

-We are 2 decades into the 21st century and yet, despite all those good intentions, the rhetoric, the thoughts and prayers, the overall role and recognition of women and minorities in STEM remains appallingly low.
+We are more than 2 decades into the 21st century and yet, despite all those good intentions, the rhetoric, the thoughts and prayers, the overall role and recognition of women and minorities in STEM remains appallingly low.
 Perceptions that math and science are male domains remain deeply embedded in both individual attitudes and institutional constructs, in students and professionals alike.
 These perceptions are manifested in many ways: unconscious bias towards employment and recognition, harassment in the workplace, and the kind of verbal aggression that has become all too common on social media.
 Many learned studies demonstrate how gender-science and minority stereotypes can influence the aspirations to enroll in school and tertiary level STEM subjects.
 The STEM and broader community know all this, and yet there remains an overwhelming inertia to solve the problem.

 There are many great websites and educational programs that promote and advocate for science as a gender-free and harassment-free enterprise.
 Some of them are listed below.
 More will be added as I become aware of them.